Let’s get moving! In this article, we’ll look at the benefits of cardio exercise and help you choose the best way to get your heart pumping.

 Amp it up: Ride uphill to boost your endurance, or cycle with a buddy who can challenge you to keep up a good speed.

 Want to torch mega calories but short on time?
 Hop to it.
-Skipping is a high-intensity, full-body workout that demands constant movement.
+Jumping rope is a high-intensity, full-body workout that demands constant movement.
 Translation: It’ll get your heart rate up, pronto.
-Not only is skipping an effective workout on its own, but it also makes a great warmup that could boost your running speed.
-A study published in the International Journal of Sports Physiology and Performance found that runners who warmed up with 5 minutes of skipping prior to running (2-4x/week over 10 weeks) improved their 3K time significantly more than those who didn’t skip to warm up.
+Not only is jumping rope an effective workout on its own, but it also makes a great warmup that could boost your running speed.
+A study published in the International Journal of Sports Physiology and Performance found that runners who warmed up with 5 minutes of jump rope prior to running (2-4x/week over 10 weeks) improved their 3K time significantly more than those who didn’t jump rope to warm up.

 Great for: Time-crunched exercisers.

-Dial it down: If you’re new to skipping, try skipping without the rope at first.
+Dial it down: If you’re new to skipping, try jumping without the rope at first.
 Once you’re ready, grab the rope and go at a slow, steady pace to get used to the rhythm.
-Start with 30 seconds on, 30 seconds off and work up to skipping for 5 minutes straight.
+Start with 30 seconds on, 30 seconds off and work up to jumping rope for 5 minutes straight.
 You got this!

-Amp it up: Work on your balance with one-legged or side-to-side jumps, or up the intensity with high knees or double-unders (when the rope passes under your feet two times per skip).
+Amp it up: Work on your balance with one-legged or side-to-side jumps, or up the intensity with high knees or double-unders (when the rope passes under your feet two times per jump).

 High-intensity interval training (HIIT) is a great alternative to running on bad-weather days or when you want to try something new.
 HIIT alternates between heart-pumping high-intensity exercises and lower-intensity recovery or rest periods.
 For example, a quick nine-minute HIIT workout might look like three rounds of: